-With ride-sharing companies such as Uber and Lyft now operating in the Rochester area, questions may arise as to who is responsible if one of these vehicles is involved in an accident.
+With ride-sharing companies such as Uber and Lyft now operating in the Rochester area, questions may arise as to who is responsible if one of these vehicles is involved in a car accident.
 Generally, the things you should do after an accident should not change.
 However, issues may arise from the potential insurance coverage for any injuries suffered.
 If the accident occurs during the course of your trip and your ride-sharing driver is at fault, you will likely be covered under $1 million liability insurance policies that both Uber and Lyft carry.

 In most cases, a person injured in an accident involving Uber or Lyft probably will not sue the ride-sharing company because their drivers are technically independent contractors and not employees.
 This means that the company can deny legal liability for crashes involving their drivers, but their insurance policies may still cover the injuries.